 The College complies with the Rehabilitation Act of 1973, Section 504; the 1990 Americans with Disabilities Act; the ADA Amendments Act of 2008; and the policies of the Board of Regents of the University System of Georgia.
-ABAC seeks to assist students with disabilities in gaining equal educational opportunities by providing reasonable accommodations for those who are qualified.
-Students with a learning disability; attention deficit disorder; physical, mental, psychiatric, emotional, visual, and/or a hearing impairment must contact the College at least two months prior to the first day of class with appropriate documentation of the disability to have accommodations in place prior to the beginning of class.
+ABAC seeks to assist students with disabilities in gaining equal educational opportunities by providing reasonable accommodations for those who are qualified and approved.
+Students with a learning disability, attention deficit disorder, physical, mental, psychiatric, emotional, visual, and/or a hearing impairment must contact the College at least two months prior to the first day of class with appropriate documentation of the disability to have accommodations approved and in place prior to the beginning of class.
 Documentation must be approved before accommodations can be allowed.
-Students with physical disabilities who plan to live on campus must give the ABAC Housing Office at least two months advance notice so that living accommodations can be arranged.
+Students with physical disabilities who plan to live on campus must notify the ABAC Housing Office (at least) two-months in advance so that living accommodations can be arranged.

-Anyone with any impairment should contact the Student Development Center, located on the first floor of the Carlton Center.
+Anyone with any impairment should contact the Student Development Center, located on the second floor of Branch